 Thank you for your question.
-I understand your concerns about safety, and as a toxicologist (who loves food!) safety is a high priority for me too.
+I understand your concerns about safety, and as a toxicologist (who loves food!), I can assure you that safety is a high priority for me, too.

-In a study published in 2012, the University of Nottingham School of Biosciences conducted a review of 12 long-term studies and 12 multi-generational studies of GM foods.
+In a study published in 2012, the University of Nottingham School of Biosciences conducted a review of 12 long-term studies and 12 multigenerational studies of GM foods.
 These studies ranged up to two years or up to five generations.
 They concluded there is no evidence of health hazards.
 Their results are available here.
-In addition, the European Food Safety Authority has determined the food and feed from many GM crops is safe for import and the European Commission has published multiple reviews of the biotech science concluding they are as safe as their non-GM counterparts.
+In addition, the European Food Safety Authority has determined that the food and feed from many GM crops is safe for import, and the European Commission has published multiple reviews of the biotech science concluding that they are as safe as their non-GM counterparts.